8-Bit Christmas: Plot

+Hearing that the first prize of a Scout fundraiser for selling the most Christmas wreaths will be a Nintendo, Jake and his friends compete to win the system.
+Jake's sister Lizzy has her own desired gift, a Cabbage Patch Kids doll, and in exchange for tips on selling wreaths, Jake agrees to drop hints on her behalf.
+After finding that all Cabbage Patch Kids are sold out, Jake accompanies John to a back alley deal to buy a doll.
+Jake wins the fundraiser, only to discover that the prize was swapped out to an encyclopedia set after Timmy's father convinced the community to ban video games due to the Nintendo causing their dog to be injured.

-The wreath sales end up being a dead end, after Timmy's father convinced the community to ban video games.
-The children decide to take matters into their own hands, selling baseball cards (including a rare Bill Ripken card) to pool their money, and buy a system to share.
-Without a ride to the mall, they concoct an elaborate plan to sneak away during the school field trip to make the purchase.
-Jake manages to evade parents, who are protesting video games in front of the game store, to buy the Nintendo and run back to the bus, only for the game system to be crushed by the school bus.
-A kind adult who sends Jake back to his field trip advises him to focus less on the presents, and more on the season of giving.
+Jake and his friends decide to take matters into their own hands, selling baseball cards (including a rare Bill Ripken card) to pool their money and buy a system to share.
+Without a ride to the mall, they concoct an elaborate plan to sneak away to the mall and make their purchase during a school trip.
+Evan Olsen creates a distraction while Jake infiltrates the mall, evading his friends' parents who are protesting video games in front of the game store and successfully buying the Nintendo.
+Once he returns, though, he trips, dropping the Nintendo which is crushed by the school bus as it drives away.
+The Cabbage Patch dealer from earlier helps Jake return to his field trip and advises him to focus less on presents and more on the spirit of giving.

-Christmas Day comes, and Jake does not receive a Nintendo.
-Instead, his father surprises Jake with a backyard tree fort he made himself with a trap door, ladders, and lights.
-Jake never got a Nintendo for Christmas, but the tree fort and his father's love for him was the better gift.
+Christmas Day comes, and Jake does not receive a Nintendo, as his gift addressed from his crazy rich Uncle Dan in Japan, instead received a box of Japanese Lite-Brite, which led to Jake to believe that Christmas was dead to him.
+John later surprises Jake with a backyard tree fort he made himself.
+Although Jake never got a Nintendo for Christmas, in retrospect he determined that the tree fort and his father's love for him was a better gift.

-Adult Jake tells his daughter he eventually bought his own Nintendo after working all summer to earn one, and shows her the tree fort, which remains standing, reminiscing about all the good memories made, and the adventures he had because of his father's gift.
+In the present, Jake tells his daughter he eventually bought his own Nintendo after working all summer to earn one.
+He then shows her the tree fort, which remains standing, and reminisces about all the good memories and adventures he gained from his father's gift.
+The two join the rest of Jake's family for dinner, aside from John who has died, yet they all still save an empty seat for him at the dinner table.